Hosted, Local, and Mailbox Agents

 Mailbox Agents

-The Agentverse Mailbox feature makes agents a hybrid between Hosted and Local Agents.
+The Agentverse Mailbox feature makes Agents a hybrid between Hosted and Local types.
 This because Local Agents may not always be online all the time due to network outages, being behind a firewall, or intentionally going offline for resource management.
-It may also be that you need to create an Agent application using imports and tools that are currently not available in the Agentverse, and thus you need to design agents locally to guarantee fully operative and runnable application.
-To manage such scenarios, the Mailbox feature in Agentverse allows agents to receive messages while they are offline with ease.
-Once the agent comes back online, it can retrieve these messages from its mailbox.
+To manage such scenarios, the Mailbox feature in Agentverse allows Agents to receive messages while they are offline with ease.
+Once the Agent comes back online, it can retrieve these messages from its mailbox.

-In order to set up a mailbox for a local agent, you first need to create and configure a local agent.
-The agent's address is used to register it on the Agentverse, and then to generate a Mailbox API key for your agent.
-For instance, consider the following basic agent:
+In order to set up a mailbox for a local Agent, you first need to create and configure the local Agent.
+For instance, consider the following basic Agent: